Skip to main content

 The critical insight is that these two systems are in constant communication.
 The HPA axis, when chronically activated by stress, can directly suppress the function of the HPG axis.
 High levels of cortisol can send a powerful inhibitory signal to the hypothalamus and pituitary, effectively telling the HPG axis to slow down production of reproductive hormones.

 Your body, perceiving a state of constant emergency, logically deprioritizes non-essential functions like reproduction to conserve resources.
 This is a survival mechanism.
-The consequence is that a blood test taken during a period of high stress may show lower levels of or irregular female hormones, a direct biological consequence of your current life circumstances.
+The consequence is that a blood test taken during a period of high stress may show lower levels of testosterone or irregular female hormones, a direct biological consequence of your current life circumstances.

 This change directly alters the amount of “free” or bioavailable testosterone, impacting the very numbers on your lab report.
 Your daily choices are potent modulators of your endocrine function, and understanding this relationship moves you from a place of confusion to a position of empowered knowledge.